bminer/node-twilio-api/README.md

 	allowing you to nest those verbs within the &lt;Gather&gt; verb.
  - `Call.record(cb[, options, cbIfEmptyRecording])` - records the caller's voice and returns to you the URL of a file containing the audio recording.
-Callback is called when the recording is complete and should be of the form: `cb(call, recordingURL, recordingDuration, input)` where `call` is the Call object, `recordingURL` is the URL that can be fetched to retrieve the recording, `recordingDuration` is the duration of the recording, and `input` is the key (if any) pressed to end the recording, or the string 'hangup' if the caller hung up.
+Callback is called when the recording is complete and should be of the form: `cb(call, recordingUrl, recordingDuration, input)` where `call` is the Call object, `recordingUrl` is the URL that can be fetched to retrieve the recording, `recordingDuration` is the duration of the recording, and `input` is the key (if any) pressed to end the recording, or the string 'hangup' if the caller hung up.
 If the user does not speak during the recording, `cbIfEmptyRecording` is called if it was provided; otherwise, the next